Going into a donor meeting unprepared is the surest way to secure a bad outcome. Here are some essential tips for preparing a donor meeting.

 And when those meetings get wacky or go completely off the rails: pivot, pivot, pivot.
 Deal with whatever the donor throws at you and try to get the meeting back on track!
 The skill to pivot can only be acquired by putting yourself in as many donor meetings as possible.

 It is my goal to help purpose-driven organizations achieve their fundraising goals, craft clear and compelling communications, and achieve greater influence.
-Please let me know if and how I can be of help to you, shoot me an email at firstname.lastname@example.org or check out our consulting services online at AmericanPhilanthropic.com and ongoing fundraising seminars throughout the year.
+Please let me know if and how I can be of help to you, shoot me an email at firstname.lastname@example.org or check out our consulting services online at AmericanPhilanthropic.com.